solid/authentication-panel/README.md

 For contributing members see the
 [Panels List](https://github.com/solid/process/blob/master/panels.md#authentication-panel).

-The Solid Authentication Panel meetings and associated communication channels are open to all to participate.
+The Solid Authentication Panel communication channels are open to all to participate.
 It is expected that everyone will abide by the [Solid Code of Conduct](https://github.com/solid/process/blob/main/code-of-conduct.md) in all of these interactions.